 While reading stories in English, speak slowly and make sure the children understand.
 Ask them to repeat back words, point to images in the book, and ask them to describe what they see.
 We can use facial or physical gestures to help them understand the context better, and also so that the activity is fun. .
 It is also a good thing from time to time to ask them simple questions to know their understanding of the story or answer their questions if they have them or correct them in case their pronunciation isn’t correct.
 Encourage them to use gestures and to point, so that you can communicate non-verbally.
 Doing All of this kindly and with a calming voice builds their confidence and reassures them that making “mistakes” and asking questions is not a bad thing.

-With stories, children can learn a lot of new words by having fun and in my experience, this contributes enormously to their development.
+Learning through reading stories, children can acquire lots of new vocabulary, all while having fun.
+In my experience, this contributes enormously to their development.
 It helps establish bonds with the children, supports their language acquisition.

 By Kozett Palmai CAP 2020/2021